Germany Digital Nomad Visa Guide (2024)

 • You have a valid passport and a biometric passport photo,

-• You can prove that you have the financial means to sustain yourself and fund your project during your stay in Germany (meaning that you have 12 months worth of minimal monthly income (€11,208 (~$11,845) in your account), and
+• You can prove that you have the financial means to sustain yourself and fund your project during your stay in Germany (meaning that you have 12 months worth of minimal monthly income (€11,208 (~$12,126) in your account — though this is not required in all cases), and

-However, aside from the general, there are also some specific requirements that you have to meet as well.
+However, aside from the general, there are also some specific requirements that you have to meet.
 You’ll need:

 • Letters of intent from existing or future clients in Germany that prove you have people who are willing to work with you or hire you during your stay,